Variation of the particulars or conditions of approval of an approved active constituent

 • a copy of all raw data used to generate the final results.

-It is acceptable to use the active constituent as an external standard to estimate the levels of impurities, provided the response factors of those impurities are sufficiently close (90 per cent or more) to that of the active constituent.
+It is acceptable to use the active constituent as an external standard to estimate the levels of impurities, provided the response factors of those impurities are sufficiently close (90% or more) to that of the active constituent.
 In cases where the response factor is not close, it may still be acceptable to use the active constituent provided a correction factor is applied.
 Normalisation is not appropriate.

 7. Analytical methods